liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/04-refactoring-the-prototype/02-defining-component-metadata-properties.markdown

 property.
 Since the Guestbook portlet lets users communicate with each other, you'll add it to the Social category.
 Only one Guestbook portlet should be added to a page, so you'll also define it as a *non-instanceable* portlet.
-Such a portlet can appear only once on a page or site, depending on its scope.
+Such a portlet can appear only once on a page or Site, depending on its scope.

 1. Open the `GuestbookPortlet` class and update the component class metadata properties to match this configuration: